 1992 final, Gothenburg

-Despite a strong start by Germany, goals in either half by John Jensen and Kim Vilfort, and a stoic display of goalkeeping throughout by Peter Schmeichel, ensured that Denmark pulled off one of the greatest surprises in international football by winning the 1992 UEFA European Championship.
+Despite a strong start by Germany, goals in either half from John Jensen and Kim Vilfort, and stoic goalkeeping throughout by Peter Schmeichel, ensured that Denmark pulled off one of the greatest surprises in international football by winning the 1992 UEFA European Championship.

 Click here to read more